dinaklal/dinaklal/README.md

 - 👋 Hi, I’m @dinaklal
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently working as Data Engineer
-- 💞️ I’m looking to collaborate on Data ,ML and NLP
+- 💞️ I’m looking to collaborate on Data
 - 📫 How to reach me dinaklal@gmail.com

 <!---